Strong data lifts stocks after tax scare; oil gains

-Stocks rose sharply on Wall Street a day after reports of a Biden administration push to raise taxes on capital gains shoved indexes lower.
+Stocks rallied on Wall Street, with the S&P 500 hitting an intraday record high, a day after reports of a Biden administration push to raise taxes on capital gains shoved indexes lower.
 The proposed increases had been public since the presidential campaign.

 "What we are seeing here is the market is attempting to rally after yesterday's decline, which I think was an aberration," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.